jroeste/DevLogHMMA238/README.md

 This is a zero-player game, where the goal is to observe the evolution of, in this case a matrix, from an inital state.
 This state is decided by human interaction.

  ### Exercise 2 - "Logistic regression with MNIST data".
 In this exercise, we will use the MNIST data, a dataset that contains handwritten digits with labels from 0 to 9.
+<br/> We will do a logistic regression on the individuals with labels 3 and 7, in addition to a principal component analysis with two dimension.
+<br/> We will also make plots of some individuals.